Connect with us

 Babbar Khalsa Terrorist Arrested in Punjab for Grenade Attack

-In a significant development concerning public safety and security in Punjab, law enforcement agencies have made a crucial arrest that sheds light on the ongoing terrorism challenges in the region.
-On Saturday, the Delhi Police Special Cell apprehended a 22-year-old man, Karanbir Singh, also known as Karan, from the Chananke village in Amritsar.
-He is identified as a key accused in the April 7 grenade attack at the Quila Lal Singh police station in Batala, with officials confirming that a Babbar Khalsa terrorist was arrested in connection with the case.
+In a major breakthrough for public safety in Punjab, the Delhi Police Special Cell has apprehended a 22-year-old man, Karanbir Singh, also known as Karan, from Amritsar’s Chananke village.
+Identified as a prime accused in the April 7 grenade attack on Quila Lal Singh police station in Batala, he has direct links to Babbar Khalsa International (BKI).
+Officials confirmed that a Babbar Khalsaterrorist arrested in this case marks a crucial step in curbing rising militancy.

 Continue Reading